Ngoni people

-The Ngoni people are an ethnic group living in the present-day Southern African countries of Malawi, Mozambique, Tanzania, Zimbabwe, and Zambia.
-The Ngoni trace their origins to the Nguni and Zulu people of kwaZulu-Natal in South Africa.
-The displacement of the Ngoni people in the great scattering following the Zulu wars had repercussions in social reorganization as far north as Malawi and Zambia.
+The Ngoni people are a hybrid ethnic group of mixed Zulu with indigenous Tumbuka and Chewa people living in the present-day Mzimba and Ntcheu Districts in Malawi, and Chipata in Eastern Zambia.
+The Ngoni trace their origins to the Nguni and Zulu people of KwaZulu-Natal in South Africa.
+The Ngonis during their journey from South Africa were all males as they did not bring their wives along with them.
+The displacement of the Nguni people in the great scattering following the Zulu wars had repercussions in social reorganization as far north as Malawi and Zambia.

 History

-The rise of the Zulu nation to dominance in southern Africa in the early nineteenth century (~1815–~1840) disrupted many traditional alliances.
+The rise of the Zulu nation to dominance in southern Africa in the early nineteenth century (1815–1840) disrupted many traditional alliances.
 Around 1817, the Mthethwa alliance, which included the Zulu clan, came into conflict with the Ndwandwe alliance, which included the Nguni people from what is now kwaZulu-Natal.
 One of the military commanders of the army of king Thunziani Mabaso The Great, Zwangendaba Gumbi (c.
-1780–1848), was the head of the Jele or Gumbi clan, which itself formed part of the larger emaNcwangeni alliance in what is now north-east kwaZulu-Natal.
-In 1819, the Zulu army under Mabaso defeated the Ndwandwe alliance at a battle on the Mhlathuze River, near Nkandla.
+1780–1848), was the head of the Jele or Gumbi clan, which itself formed part of the larger emaNcwangeni alliance in what is now north-east KwaZulu-Natal.
+In 1819, the Zulu army under Mabaso defeated the Ndwandwe alliance at the Battle of Mhlatuze River, near Nkandla.
 The battle resulted in the diaspora of many indigenous groups in southern Africa.